mcjauregui72/CNN_MedImageClassification/README.md

 # Ensembling and Chaining Models

-We defined, compiled, and trained the ResNet50-based (first_model) and the base CNN model (second_model) individually before ensembling and chaining the two models.
-We wanted to see if a noticeable improvement in accuracy was possible by combining first_model and second_model over each of the submodels, and whether the method used to combine models (ensembling versus chaining) made a difference in accuracy scores.

 To prepare the ResNet50-based model and the base CNN model to be direct ensembled, we defined both first_model and second_model to produce output tensors of identical shape.
 This required specifying Dense layers for the models' final output layers.
 We also set the number of units in the final output layers as equal to the class_count value, to reflect the number of output classes in the data (4).
 We selected the Softmax activation functions for both models because it returns a probability distribution over the class_count classes.
 This ensured that the shape of the output tensors were (batch_size, class_count) or (None, 4).